 Ileostomy and Internal Pouch Association, known as IA, is a registered charity supporting people living with an ileostomy or internal pouch, their families, friends and carers.

-It was started in 1956 by a group of people who had ileostomies themselves, together with some members of the medical profession.
-It was the first ostomy association in the United Kingdom and it is a registered national charity (no. 234472).
+Started in 1956 by a group of people who had ileostomies themselves, together with some members of the medical profession, it was the first ostomy association in the United Kingdom headed by Professor Bryan Brooke.
+At the time, little was known about the impact surgery and living with an ileostomy had on a person and so patients would talk to other patients to share their experiences and help to alleviate any feelings of isolation.
+From this IA’s visiting service developed which is one of the many services still offered by IA today.
 For a full history of the association click here.

-Alternatively, a patient who has ulcerative colitis may be able to choose to have an internal pouch, which involves the construction of a reservoir from a section of the ileum, after removal of the affected colon.
-Someone who has a pouch does not need to wear an external ileostomy appliance (bag).
+Alternatively, a patient who has ulcerative colitis or FAP may be able to choose to have an internal pouch, which involves the construction of an internal reservoir from a section of the ileum, after removal of the affected colon.
+Someone who has a pouch does not need to wear an external appliance (bag) as the pouch remains inside the body after being surgically constructed and allowed to heal.
 People who have Crohn’s disease cannot usually have an internal pouch.

 A copy of IA’s Annual Report can be obtained from National Office.

 Are you based in Northern Ireland living with an ileostomy?
 Would you be willing to participate in a leakage study?
 If you are aged 18-70 […]